-Pork Loin Roast with Apples
+Pork Roast with Apples

 This classic pork loin roast with apples and onions is the perfect comfort food for a chilly autumn day.
 It is a savory pork dish with just a bit of sweetness and lots of seasonal flavor.